Technology in Real Estate

 4. Improved Due Diligence:

-Blockchain technology can be used to store property information, such as ownership records, property titles, and other important data.
+Modern technology can be used to store property information, such as ownership records, property titles, and other important data.
 This can help improve due diligence and reduce the risk of disputes.

 5. Faster Payments:

-Blockchain technology can facilitate faster and more secure payment processing, reducing the time it takes to complete transactions.
+Modern technology can facilitate faster and more secure payment processing, reducing the time it takes to complete transactions.

-Challenges of Blockchain in Real Estate
+Challenges of Technology in Real Estate

 • The technology is relatively new and may not be well understood by all parties involved in real estate transactions.